rdegges/okta.github.io/hugo/content/docs/api/getting_started/rate-limits.md

 You can request a temporary rate limit increase.
 For example, if you are importing a large number of users and groups you may need a temporary rate limit increase.

-To request an exception, open a case 10 days before you need the increase, with Okta Support and provide the following details:
+To request an exception, {{site.contact_support_lc}} 10 days before you need the increase, and provide the following details:

 * Your Org Name: the entire URL, for example https://cloudcompany.okta.com or https://unicorn.oktapreview.com
 * Endpoints and Rates: the URI that need to have their limits increased and how much of an increase is required